thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_intro_test_puppet.md

 One of the issues that crops up when working with Puppet is ensuring that your manifests do what you expect.
 Errors are bound to happen.
 A missed brace can make a manifest not compile, or forgetting to include a module or set a variable may mean that running Puppet on the host fails to enforce the expected state.
 All in all, it would help to have some tools to make sure we’re writing valid code, that it does what it expects, and that if it doesn’t we identify errors as soon as possible.

+### slide Test Courses

+This is the first of a series of online courses that we have created to help you learn about how to test your Puppet modules and projects.
+You can take the courses in any order you choose.
+However, to get the greatest benefit, we recommend that you take them in the order listed here and in the in the online catalog.

 ### slide - Automate It

 Puppet is about automating the management of your IT infrastructure, large or small, simple or complex.
 And Puppet is especially concerned with managing the entire life cycle of your infrastructure, fixing or updating configuration files and automatically restarting services.
 But all of this only works if your modules are written correctly, which proper testing can ensure.
 We have a number of tools and frameworks available to help you test your modules.
 But first, a brief review of Puppet's structure and some best practices for writing Puppet modules.